benfjohnson/developer-dot/_posts/2017-01-5-from-rest-v1-to-rest-v2.md

 ```

 They may look very similar but the REST v2 provides much greater functionality and flexibility to adhere to the unique circumstances each of our users face.
+Here you'll find more on our [transaction types and their use](http://developer.avalara.com/blog/2016/11/18/types-of-transactions/).

 Now let's say you'd like to view the Invoices that you've created without having to login to the Admin Console, but rather by making a simple request instead.
-This action can be done using a `GET //sandbox-rest.avatax.com/api/v2/companies/{companyCode}/transactions` request and you can now view the transactions made by the sought after company.
+This action can be made using `GET //sandbox-rest.avatax.com/api/v2/companies/{companyCode}/transactions` to view the transactions made by the sought after company.

 **Response:**